rpellerin/slides/elon_musk/slides.md

 ## Flew to Canada in 1989, then to the US

 * ...
-* Stanford University (California, US): began a PhD in applied physics but dropped after 2 days
+* Stanford University (California, US): began a PhD in applied physics but dropped out after 2 days

 -------------------------------------------